ontio/documentation/pro-website-docs/docs-en/ddxf/get_started.md

 ### 4.1.
 Introduction

-Interplanetary Album is a decentralized Album which based on InterPlanetary File System (IPFS), Ontology Distributed Identity Framework (ONTID) and DDXF Cryptography Component.
+Interplanetary Album is a decentralized album based on the InterPlanetary File System (IPFS), Ontology Distributed Identity Framework (ONTID), and DDXF Cryptography Component.

 You can visit [here](https://github.com/punica-box/interplanetary-album-box) to get more information.